oracle-quickstart/oci-corrino-oke-ai-ml-toolkit/README.md

 | Node Count                 | Recommended: 6; Minimum: 3                                                                                   |
 | Basic Cluster Confirmation | DO NOT select "Create a Basic cluster"                                                                       |

-2. Ensure GPUs are available in your region (this guide deploys an example recipe to a VM.GPU.A10.2 but you could deploy the recipes to other A10, A100, or H100 shapes as well with a simple recipe configuration change)
+2. Ensure GPUs are available in your region (this guide deploys an example blueprint to a VM.GPU.A10.2 but you could deploy the blueprints to other A10, A100, or H100 shapes as well with a simple blueprint configuration change)
 3. Create a compartment called `oci-ai-blueprints` (instructions [here](https://docs.oracle.com/en-us/iaas/Content/Identity/compartments/To_create_a_compartment.htm)).
 If you do not have Admin rights, have a tenancy admin do the following: (1) create a compartment named `oci-ai-blueprints` and (2) apply the policies in the "IAM Policies" section below inside the root compartment of your tenancy

 ### Step 3: Install and Access OCI AI Blueprints